newrelic/newrelic-opentelemetry-examples/README.md

   - [OpenTelemetry SDK New Relic Config](./java/sdk-nr-config): A Java application with OpenTelemetry standalone library instrumentation as well as custom instrumentation, configured for New Relic via the SDK.
 Demonstrates usage of spans, metrics, and logs.
   - [OTLP New Relic Mapping](./java/otlp-nr-mapping): Contains a variety of test cases demonstrating how OTLP payloads are mapped to records in NRDB upon ingest.
 - .NET
-  - [OpenTelemetry SDK New Relic Config](./dotnet/minimal-api/) Simple .NET 6 application demonstrating OpenTelemetry instrumentation.
+  - [OpenTelemetry SDK New Relic Config](./dotnet/aspnetcore/) Simple ASP.NET Core application demonstrating OpenTelemetry instrumentation.
 - JavaScript
   - [OpenTelemetry SDK New Relic Config - OTLP/HTTP (PROTO)](./javascript/simple-nodejs-app-http-exp): An express application demonstrating OpenTelemetry auto-instrumentation and exporting with OTLP/HTTP (PROTO), configured for New Relic via the SDK.
 - Python